-audiences.
+images and shapes can make the resulting models even more appealing and understandable to audiences.
 Care should be taken not to overuse the facility as it can lead to fragmentation of meaning and also can result in models that are not understood by external audiences.
 Options for Stereotyping Stereotypes can have a number of appearance settings applied that help to distinguish the element type.
-These include changing the default colors of the element and changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
-The image is best defined in a vector format such as a metafile so that when it is resized the image doesn't become pixelated.
-A shape script can be defined which uses a user defined script to draw the element effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and tagged values.
+These include changing the default colors of the element, or changing the appearance by assigning an image or a new shape to elements with the applied stereotype.
+The image is best defined in a vector format such as a metafile, so that when it is resized the image doesn't become pixilated.
+A Shape Script can be defined that uses a user defined script to draw the element, effectively allowing any style of element to be drawn and conditionally adding graphic features based on properties and Tagged Values.